rradczewski/ymmv/_posts/2018-09-10-ftt-never-ask-who-doesnt-know.md

 If you want to be really inviting and feel comfortable doing so, you can also expose your ignorance - after all we are only human and nobody can be expected to know everything.

-This way, you use your authority to establish a fail-safe environment and you might might just find the group more engaged.
+This way, you use your authority to establish a fail-safe environment and you might just find the group more engaged.
 Here’s an example of the softer approach:

 > I'll try to give you a quick overview of what I understood, if that is alright.
 Please feel free to add your own thoughts at the end so we're on the same page.